iterative/dvc.org/content/docs/dvclive/dvclive-with-dvc.md

 # Dvclive with DVC

-Even though dvclive does not require DVC to function properly, it includes a lot of integrations with DVC that you might find valuable.
-In this section we will modify the [basic usage example](/doc/dvclive/usage) to see how DVC can cooperate with dvclive.
+Even though Dvclive does not require DVC to function properly, it includes a lot of integrations with DVC that you might find valuable.
+In this section we will modify the [basic usage example](/doc/dvclive/usage) to see how DVC can cooperate with the `dvclive` module.

 Let's use the code prepared in previous example and try to make it work with dvc.
 Training file `train.py` content: